dannycab/phy481msu_f2018/assignments/homework6.md

 4. Estimate the capacitance per meter of the coaxial cable that the cable company uses to send TV signals into homes.
 Justify any assumptions.
 5. This model is also excellent for "axons", which are long cylindrical cells (basically coax cables) carrying nerve impulses in your body and brain.
 Estimate the capacitance (in SI metric units, Farads) of your sciatic nerve. *Assumptions - the sciatic nerve is the longest in your body, it has a diameter of roughly 1 micron, and a length of perhaps 1 m.
 Note that axons generally have a value of b which is very close to a (i.e. the gap is extremely tiny, b-a is about 1 nanometer. ) so you can simplify your expression using $ln(1+\epsilon)\approx\epsilon$.*

-## 5. What is a farad?

-1. The farad is actually an enormous unit of capacitance.
-To illustrate this, treat the Earth as a conducting sphere and find its capacitance.
-2. Look up the capacitance of typical capacitors used in electronic applications.
-If these capacitors were conducting spheres, roughly how large would they be physically?
-Does this size seem to be the right size given your experience with electronic components?

 ## 6. Superposition in conductors ("shielding")